Winter-ssolstice/COMP6341_Project/README.md

   segmented/
 ```

 This matches the local repository structure already present in this workspace.
+This dataset can be downloaded from https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset.

 ## Install